-The TREBLAB Z2 are decent headphones for mixed usage.
+The TREBLAB Z2 are fair headphones for mixed usage.
 They have a fairly well-balanced sound profile and last nearly 20 hours off a single charge.
 They feel decently well-built and comfortable, though their shallow ear cups may cause discomfort during longer listening sessions.
 Unfortunately, their ANC feature doesn't work very well, and they do a sub-par job at blocking out background noise.
-They also aren't the best choice if you make a lot of phone calls, as their microphone makes your voice sound unnatural and distorted.
+They also aren't the best choice if you make many phone calls, as their microphone makes your voice sound unnatural and distorted.

 The TREBLAB Z2 are decent for sports if you prefer the fit of over-ears at the gym.
 They feel decently well-built and comfortable, and they have easy-to-use controls, so you can quickly change tracks mid-workout.
 They feel stable enough on the head for jogs and light exercising, though they'll likely fall off during more intense workouts or runs.

 The TREBLAB Z2 aren't the best option for use at the office.
 They leak a lot of audio, so your coworkers will likely get distracted when you listen to music at high volumes.
 They don't block out much background noise, and their shallow ear cups make them uncomfortable when used for extended periods.
 On the bright side, their 20-hour battery means they should easily last a couple of full workdays.

 The TREBLAB Z2 aren't recommended for wireless gaming as they only support a wireless connection via Bluetooth.
 This means they aren't compatible with most modern consoles.
 While you can pair them to a mobile phone or PC, you may notice high latency depending on your device.